richchapler/AzureSolutionsDocumentation/curricula/SQL_PerformanceOptimization.md

 ### Parallelism, TempDB, and Resource Management

 #### Parallelism Tuning
-…controls how many CPUs the SQL engine can use to execute a query in parallel
+...controls how many CPUs the SQL engine can use to execute a query in parallel

 - **MAXDOP (Maximum Degree of Parallelism)**: limits the number of CPUs used for a single query; too high can cause CPU thrashing, too low can underutilize the system
 - **Cost Threshold for Parallelism**: determines when a query qualifies for parallel execution; default is often too low for modern systems